Adrian Mutu: Fiorentina

 On 8 July 2006, Fiorentina announced that they had signed Mutu for €8 million.

-In July 2008, A.S.
-Roma made a reported €18 to 20 million offer to sign him outright, but Mutu hinted that he may remain in Florence and eventually signed a new contract reported last to 2012.
+In July 2008, AS Roma made a reported €18 to 20 million offer to sign him outright, but Mutu hinted that he may remain in Florence and eventually signed a new contract reported last to 2012.

 On 29 January 2010, it was reported that Mutu failed a doping test after a Coppa Italia match against Lazio match nine days earlier, in which he scored twice in to help Fiorentina win 3–2.
 The INOC was requested to hand Mutu a one-year ban by the Italian anti-doping prosecutor.
 He eventually received a nine-month ban on 19 April, which was later reduced to six months and ended on 29 October.
 After the ban finished, Mutu was suspended by the club due to breach of contract (AWOL) on 7 January 2011.
 After such events, Mutu publicly apologised to the club and parted company with his agent Victor Becali; on 3 February 2011 Fiorentina announced the player was reinstated into the first team with immediate effect.